Active Particles Destabilize Passive Membranes

 The features of the theoretical and simulation stability maps agree excellently.
 In particular, at low volume fractions and activities, both show the membrane is stable and that increasing the activity here produces short wavelength instabilities (type III): the shortest wavelengths described by the theory are unstable, and simulations show long tendrils a few particle radii wide.

-For low $\phi_{\infty}/\phi_{\rm max}$, the non-interacting solution is expected to be accurate and provides the (solid black) stability boundary, while the WKB approximation is poor.
+The boundary between the stable and unstable regions is shown in solid black and is a combination of the non-interacting and interacting WKB solutions.
+For low $\phi_{\infty}/\phi_{\rm max}$, the non-interacting solution is expected to be accurate and provides the boundary, while the WKB approximation is poor.
 At higher $\phi_{\infty}$, interactions are essential and WKB determines the stability boundary; the non-interacting solution continues as a dashed line.
 The WKB approximation is valid to the right of the red line; the hashed region is where the WKB solution predicts stability, but its accuracy is uncertain.
 Crucially, the interacting solution correctly captures the stability of vesicles at high $\phi_{\infty}$ seen in simulations (orange star), where the non-interacting solution incorrectly predicts instability.
 Membrane stability at high $\phi_{\infty}$ is intuitive: when ABPs are trapped ($\mathcal{V}(\rho_{\rm max}) = 0$), they cannot destabilize the membrane.

 At high activities and volume fractions, MIPS occurs, either in bulk or due to accumulation at the membrane wall~\cite{SeeDetails}.
 While our theory is not applicable here, simulation results are consistent with phase separation driving membrane instability.
 Specifically, snapshots show high-density ABP clusters pushing droplets out of the lower-density vesicle or dividing it completely.
 Near the MIPS boundary, WKB theory predicts a small region of long-wavelength instability.
 This may be an artefact of the approximation, as it appears at the limit of its validity and is insensitive to membrane parameters~\cite{SeeDetails}, although it could also reflect genuine pre-transitional growth of long-wavelength fluctuations preceding phase separation.